WHAT CAN TRIBES DO UNDER THE NEW LAW?

 - Criminal violations of protection orders.

-The crime must occur within Indian country, the victim must be a Native person, and the defendant must have sufficient ties, such as living, working or having an intimate relationship on the reservation.
+The crime must occur within Indian country, the victim must be a Native person, and the defendant must have sufficient ties, such as living or working within the tribe’s Indian Country or having an intimate relationship with an Indian who resides there or is a tribal member.

-Protect the rights of defendants described in the Tribal Law and Order Act of 2010, by providing:
+- Protect the rights of defendants who face imprisonment by providing:

-- Law-trained tribal judges who are also licensed to practice law;
+Law-trained tribal judges who are also licensed to practice law by the tribe or another jurisdiction;